 To do this, we provide a broad spectrum of treatment modalities and best practices that work in conjunction with each other to give you holistic and individualized care.

-The Dangers of Unsupervised Drug Detox
+The Dangers Of Unsupervised Drug Detox

-As a person progresses from substance abuse to addiction, the toxic overload on their body increases, likely creating in greater intensity and frequency a host of health troubles and side effects.
-Any addiction, whether it be to drugs or alcohol, has the potential to be very dangerous and in many cases it can even prove fatal.
+As a person progresses from substance use to addiction, the toxic overload on their body increases, likely creating in greater intensity and frequency a host of health troubles and side effects.
+Any addiction, whether it be to drugs or alcohol, has the potential to be very dangerous and in many cases, it can even prove fatal.
 For this reason, the sooner you stop using and begin progressing towards improved health, the better.
 As soon as you become sober, you’re granting your body and mind a stronger platform on which to heal and build better health.

 We never recommend that you or your loved one quit “cold turkey,” as this can be dangerous and even life-threatening, especially in the case of benzodiazepine addiction.
 Instead, we recommend a medically-supervised detox at a licensed detox facility.
 Despite the prevalence of literature on the internet or some opinions, detoxing without the supervision of a highly-trained addictions specialist is never a good idea.
 We implore you—let Vertava Health of Massachusetts help you do this safely, with the aid of our expert and caring staff.